tohenkes/aims-PAX/README.md

 - [ ] add more documentation
 - [ ] combine mace_settings and active_learning_settings into control.in (?)
 - [ ] refactor code, especially procedures.py and utilities.py and all the modified MACE parts
+- [ ] own MD engine using pytorch or TorchMD?
+- [ ] own asi wrapper

 # Requirements